 - Eliminate the guesswork in product development by regularly gathering feedback from users.
 Given how time-consuming and expensive developing a product or feature can be, collecting real user feedback is what will save you time and money.

 - Avoid getting your product bloated up with features.
 Even if you think of adding shiny, new things to your product, you are not your user.
 Create something actually valuable for your audience.

 - If it’s possible, use ready-made solutions.
 For example, we already have authentication modules, which allows our team to save time and costs during a software development life cycle.

-Got a project idea in mind and want to learn how to effectively prepare your product launch, drop us a line!
+Got a project idea in mind and want to learn how to prepare your product launch, drop us a line effectively!